cctechwiz/cctechwiz.github.io/_pages/code-camp-2019.md

 ---

 ## Dates & Times ##
-Sessions will be held on Saturdays in June and July.
+Sessions will be held on most Saturdays in June and July.

-We will be meeting at my house from 0900 to 1200.
+Sessions will be held at my house from 9 AM to 12 PM (3 hours).

+Sessions:
 - 6/22
 - 6/29
 - 7/6 (weekend of the 4th)